 The Apostolic Episcopal Church – Order of Corporate Reunion (Inc.)

-This body, incorporated in the State of New York, was established in 1995 by Dr Donald Hugh, who was formerly Archbishop of the Province of the West in the AEC.
+This body, incorporated in the State of New York, is headed by Dr Donald Hugh, who was formerly Archbishop of the Province of the West in the AEC.
 It is connected with his Holy Celtic Church, which ceased to be in communion with the AEC in June 1996, and Celtic Synod.

 Magyar Apostoli Epizkopális Egyház